georgik/LampESP/README.md

 # Lamp ESP

+Note: Version 0.4 is work in progress.
+Please, check version 0.3 for stable version.

 Flexible modular non-blocking system for controlling ESP8266.
 You can reconfigure the system based on how you plug PINs.
 You can turn on/off modules which are not used.